theobald-software/theobald-software.github.io/_includes/_content/en/tablecdc/extract-table-cdc.md

 6. Click **[OK]** to confirm your settings.
 7. Run the extraction to create a log table in SAP that records any changes made to a selected table, see [Run the Extraction for the First Time](#run-the-extraction-for-the-first-time). <br>

-Before deleting an extraction, click **[Delete CDC resources]** in the Table CDC component.
-This also deletes the log table and all associated triggers from your SAP system.

-{: .box-warning }
-**Warning!** **Table change not possible** <br>
-The source table structures can be changed only after clearing the CDC-related resources connected to that table in SAP, see [SAP Note 2284776](https://launchpad.support.sap.com/#/notes/2284776)

 <!---

 #### Append Data to an Existing File